 - The option to let your customers set up their own accounts on your website (this can be helpful for encouraging repeat purchases)

 - The option to let users check out on your domain rather than a Squarespace URL (the former is a more consistent, effective selling experience and one that encourages a sense of security).

 There is also something else to watch out for on the ‘Business’ plan: transaction fees.
-On this plan, Squarespace charges 3% on each purchase through your site.
+On this plan, Squarespace charges you 3% on each purchase from your site.